sigstore/cosign-installer/README.md

     permissions:
       contents: read
       packages: write
-      id-token: write # needed for signing the images with GitHub OIDC Token **not production ready**
+      id-token: write # needed for signing the images with GitHub OIDC Token

     name: Install Cosign and test presence in path
     steps: